readywater/pitblog/_posts/2018-02-01-Mysteries.md

 ### The Mysteries (Mapping the dark matter)

 There's the HIERARCHY of a bureaucracies and the SUBSTRUCTURE of the bureaucracy.
-The hierarchy exists above the surface and is often already mapped.
+The hierarchy exists above the surface and is often already mapped (or at least overt).
 The substructure exists below the surface and is non-obvious, but becomes intuitive to those who exist in that bureaucracy for long enough.

 Consider the legend of Zeus and Dionysus.
 Dionysus is a translation of a hedonistic cult religion in the very early days of Greece.
 He's the god of wine and alcohol, and also of madness.
 He doesn't fit very well into the Pantheon, and yet is pervasive in Greek legends and tragedy.
 The Dionysian Mysteries were a set of practices that effectively undermined social constraints: a classical world version of basement concerts and beer pong.
 EVERY society has these things, as does every bureaucracy.
 They play the role of subverting the entrenched structure to really get things done.
 In this case, we want to understand WHO is a catalyst for this, WHERE these events occur, and WHY things have ended up this way.
 What are the stories behind the stories that make us need to break free?

+In a research sprint I did at a hospital, I discovered that the real connectors were program admins: across deeply siloed research and technical units, the program admins were all only one or two steps removed from each other and _always_ knew which other admin to connect with after about 6mo on the job.
+These admins became de-facto gatekeepers to the programs, despite not having substantive power or title, and ultimately the design work (building more densely networked and open programs) resolved around their needs and capacity.

 #### Why?

 This penultimate tool is meant to be a practical and evolving sketchpad throughout the program's evolution.
 It should serve as a reference point within the team when making decisions about stakeholders and developing strategies for moving forward.

 Also, and I apologize to our government friends, it's also not always the best tool to share with your clients and government partners.
-This is a planning tool for the consultant team to make sense of an environment that everyone else takes for granted.
+This is a planning tool for the consultant team to make sense of an environment that everyone else takes for granted

 #### How To